DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

 * When a response is received, the hook starts preparing to call the `onResponse` method that handles the response.

     At this moment, the hook processes settings that define whether to pass the response headers and body to the `onResponse` method.
 These settings are specified in the second constructor parameter.
-This parameter takes an object with two properties - `includeHeaders` and `includeBody`.
+This parameter takes an object with the `includeHeaders` and `includeBody` properties.

     ```js
     class RequestHook {